How To Make Peppers Grow Faster

 Thankfully, starting plants indoors is easy and gives the peppers enough time to mature outside.
 However, if you start your seeds inside, you should always use a grow light.

 Grow lights are becoming more affordable and much less cumbersome.
 Older lights were large and loud, with cooling fans running non-stop.
-Now, a smaller, quiet LED grow light can help your plants grow fast and strong from seed.
+Now, a small, quiet LED grow light can help your plants grow fast and strong from seed.

 Read our detailed article about the best grow lights for peppers here.

-Not only will your peppers grow faster, but they will be stronger and leafier.
+Not only will your young peppers grow faster, but they will be stronger and leafier.
 Without providing strong light from day one, your pepper plants will become tall and leggy.
 They will also likely have smaller harvests and may require staking.

 Light is important, but nutrients are equally vital.
 Without proper nutrition, your pepper plants will grow slowly and may develop issues.
 These include yellowing leaves, improper root development, curling leaves and yes, stunted growth.